MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 ### Policy definitions

-- `Deploy default Microsoft IaaSAntimalware extension for Windows Server` -	This policy deploys a Microsoft IaaSAntimalware extension with a default configuration when a VM is not configured with the antimalware extension.
+- `Deploy default Microsoft IaaSAntimalware extension for Windows Server` -	This policy deploys a Microsoft IaaSAntimalware extension with a default configuration when a VM isn't configured with the antimalware extension.
 - `Microsoft IaaSAntimalware extension should be deployed on Windows servers` - This policy audits any Windows server VM without Microsoft IaaSAntimalware extension deployed.
-- `Only approved VM extensions should be installed` - This policy governs the virtual machine extensions that are not approved.
+- `Only approved VM extensions should be installed` - This policy governs the virtual machine extensions that aren't approved.
 - `Managed disks should be double encrypted with both platform-managed and customer-managed keys` - High security sensitive customers who are concerned of the risk associated with any particular encryption algorithm, implementation, or key being compromised can opt for additional layer of encryption using a different encryption algorithm/mode at the infrastructure layer using platform managed encryption keys.
 The disk encryption sets are required to use double encryption.
 Learn more at [https://aka.ms/disks-doubleEncryption](https://aka.ms/disks-doubleEncryption).
 - `Managed disks should use a specific set of disk encryption sets for the customer-managed key encryption` - Requiring a specific set of disk encryption sets to be used with managed disks give you control over the keys used for encryption at rest.
-You are able to select the allowed encrypted sets and all others are rejected when attached to a disk.
+You're able to select the allowed encrypted sets and all others are rejected when attached to a disk.
 Learn more at [https://aka.ms/disks-cmk](https://aka.ms/disks-cmk).
 - `Microsoft Antimalware for Azure should be configured to automatically update protection signatures` - This policy audits any Windows virtual machine not configured with automatic update of Microsoft Antimalware protection signatures.
 - `OS and data disks should be encrypted with a customer-managed key` - Use customer-managed keys to manage the encryption at rest of the contents of your managed disks.
 By default, the data is encrypted at rest with platform-managed keys, but customer-managed keys are commonly required to meet regulatory compliance standards.
 Customer-managed keys enable the data to be encrypted with an Azure Key Vault key created and owned by you.
 You have full control and responsibility for the key lifecycle, including rotation and management.
 Learn more at [https://aka.ms/disks-cmk](https://aka.ms/disks-cmk).
 - `Virtual machines and virtual machine scale sets should have encryption at host enabled` - Use encryption at host to get end-to-end encryption for your virtual machine and virtual machine scale set data.
 Encryption at host enables encryption at rest for your temporary disk and OS/data disk caches.
 Temporary and ephemeral OS disks are encrypted with platform-managed keys when encryption at host is enabled.
 OS/data disk caches are encrypted at rest with either customer-managed or platform-managed key, depending on the encryption type selected on the disk.
 Learn more at [https://aka.ms/vm-hbe](https://aka.ms/vm-hbe).